COGITAO: A Visual Reasoning Framework To Study Compositionality & Generalization: Experiments

-\item \textbf{Grid ViT}: To better capture the structure of grid-based reasoning tasks, we introduce Grid ViT, an adapted version of ViTARC \citep{arc_vit} that incorporates task-specific biases: object positional encoding (OPE) \citep{arc_vit}, PEMixer modules \citep{arc_vit}, register tokens \cite{darcet2024vision}, and modified positional encoding schemes \citep{Shaw_Uszkoreit_Vaswani_2018, Su_RoFormer_2024}.
-These additions are designed to support spatial reasoning over structured grid inputs.
+\item \textbf{Grid TF}: To better capture the structure of grid-based reasoning tasks, we introduce a Grid TF, an adapted version of ViTARC \citep{arc_vit} that incorporates task-specific biases: object positional encoding (OPE) \citep{arc_vit}, PEMixer modules \citep{arc_vit}, register tokens \cite{darcet2024vision}, and modified positional encoding schemes \citep{Shaw_Uszkoreit_Vaswani_2018, Su_RoFormer_2024}.
+These additions are designed to support spatial reasoning over structured grid-based data.

+\item \textbf{Pondering Looped TF (PL-TF)}: Based on PonderNet \cite{banino2021pondernet, dehghani2019universaltransformers}, we evaluate a Transformer architecture that incorporates recurrence through iterative weight sharing and adaptive computation time.
+This architecture aims to reflect an inductive bias towards iterative reasoning and composition through multi-step transformations, making it particularly well suited for compositional tasks.

-\item \textbf{LLaDA}: Besides vision and grid-specific architectures, we investigate the performance of language models.
+\item \textbf{LLaDA}: In addition to vision-like and grid-specific architectures, as well as models with a recurrent architecture, we investigate the performance of language models.
 Specifically, we evaluate LLaDA \citep{Nie_LLaDA_2025}, a diffusion-based language model yielding state-of-the-art performance on symbolic and logical tasks. \end{itemize}

 The selected models encompass a diverse set of architectural paradigms based on the current state-of-the-art in both vision and sequence modeling.
-In addition to general-purpose architectures, we introduce Grid ViT, which incorporates a strong inductive bias tailored to grid-structured tasks.
-This selection is designed to address the heterogeneous computational requirements of AVR tasks and spans a wide spectrum of modeling characteristics, thus providing baselines for \generatorName.
+This selection is designed to address the heterogeneous computational requirements of abstract visual reasoning tasks and spans a wide spectrum of modeling characteristics, thus providing baselines for \generatorName.
 Comprehensive architectural details are provided in Appendix~\ref{appendix:models}.